 Lodgepole pine (Pinus contorta) is a two-needled pine of the subgenus Pinus.
 The species has been divided geographically into four varieties: P. contorta var. contorta, P. contorta var. bolanderi, P. contorta var. murrayana and P. contorta var. latifolia.
-Lodgepole pine is not only an important timber species but is also a major tree cover in many scenic and recreational areas and on critical watersheds.
+Lodgepole pine is not only an important timber species but is also a major tree cover throughout the Western United States, is enjoyed in many scenic and recreational areas and especially important on critical watersheds.

 Forestryimages.org provides several images of parts of lodgepole pine.
 The tree is a conifer and the lineal taxonomy is Pinopsida > Pinales > Pinaceae > Pinus contorta.
 Lodgepole pine is also commonly called scrub pine, shore pine, tamarack pine.

 Lodgepole pine is an important tree with wide ecological benefits.
 It grows throughout the Rocky Mountain and Pacific coast regions, extending north to about latitude 64° N. in the Yukon Territory and south to about latitude 31° N. in Baja California, and west to east from the Pacific Ocean to the Black Hills of South Dakota.
 Forests dominated by lodgepole pine cover some 15 million acres in the Western United States and some 50 million acres in Canada.